klen/graphite-beacon/README.md

         "pidfile": null,

         // Default values format (none, bytes, s, ms, short)
-        // Can be redfined for each alert.
+        // Can be redefined for each alert.
         "format": "short",

         // Default query interval
-        // Can be redfined for each alert.
+        // Can be redefined for each alert.
         "interval": "10minute",

         // Default time window for Graphite queries